 The Story of the Poppy

 This two-minute animated short from The Royal British Legion chronicles the events that inspired the poppy.
 After hearing Lieutenant Colonel John McCrae's poem 'In Flanders Fields,' Moina Michaels was inspired to create her own silk poppies.
 She then worked with Anna Guérin to make her own and distribute them throughout France & England.
-The Story of the Poppy, which includes further resources on this page, takes your students through the journey of how the poppy became a symbol of remembrance throughout the world.
+The Story of the Poppy, takes your students through the journey of how the poppy became a symbol of remembrance throughout the world.